 MAP-21, the multi-faceted legislation that addresses highway funding and safety includes controversial provisions that will forever change the trucking industry in October.
 While some language is subject to interpretation, it is vital to have an understanding of the new legal requirements as they relate to the licensing and bonding of freight brokers and forwarders.

-Learn everything you need to know by visiting our $75K freight broker bond guide.
+Learn everything you need to know about this new requirement with our freight broker bond guide.

 What Does MAP-21 Mean to Freight Forwarders and Brokers?

 Although the transportation bill was intended largely to reduce crashes, injuries and fatalities on America’s highways, it also tightens regulations for freight forwarders and brokers in an effort to curb fraud in the industry.
 Changes to existing statutes most talked about include the minimum level of experience or required training certification for brokers and forwarders; newly required financial security for forwarders; and an increase in the bonding requirement to $75,000.

 As of October 1st, freight forwarders will have to obtain the same financial security as freight brokers and file proof of a $75,000 bond or trust agreement with the FMCSA.
 Previous liability insurance requirements for freight forwarders only protected the shipment and not the parties involved.
 The new bond or trust will ensure forwarders also follow the rules of the FMCSA including timely payment.
 If the principal operates as both a freight broker and a forwarder, two bonds will be required.

 What is the Difference Between a Freight Forwarder and a Freight Broker?

 Freight brokers arrange for transportation of property by a motor carrier for compensation.
 By the FMCSA’s definition, freight brokers do not assume responsibility or take possession of the cargo.
 Motor carriers that broker loads, even occasionally, must register both as a motor carrier and as a broker.